 Once you complete the connection process, the iPad will present with a list of all the settings including the IP address it has obtained from the network.
 You can then use this IP address to connect or access it via other devices on the network.

 Alternatively, it is also possible to check IP iPad address by logging into the hotspot device, which could be a router, and accessing its list of connected devices.
 From here you can easily tell the IP address by identifying its name on the network.
-Some software applications, like those that come with Cisco devices, also allow you to view the network and determine what devices are connected together with their IP addresses.
+Some software applications, like those that come with Cisco devices, also allow you to view the network and determine what devices are connected with their IP addresses.
 However, in all cases, the iPad needs to first connect to a network before you can identify its IP address.

 Check IP iPad – The public IP address